Guide to Rug Size Selection

 7. Consider Rug Shape

-Shape can change a room's mood just as much as size.
+Rug shape influences how a room feels, just as much as size.

 Rectangular Rugs:

-The most common choice for living rooms, dining rooms, and bedrooms.
+The most versatile option for living rooms, dining rooms, and bedrooms.

 Round Rugs:

-Great for playrooms, reading nooks, under round tables, or in rooms that feel too angular.
+Ideal for round tables, reading corners, playrooms, or spaces that feel overly angular.

 Square Rugs:

-Works well in square rooms or under square dining tables.
+Work best in square rooms or beneath square dining tables.

-Choosing the right rug size isn’t just about measurements, it’s about how the rug makes the room feel.
-When the proportions are right, the whole space looks more natural, grounded, and inviting.
+Choosing the right rug size is not only about measurements.
+It is about how the rug supports the room and enhances the overall atmosphere.
+When proportions are right, a space feels grounded, balanced, and inviting.